Libensemble/libensemble/docs/resource_manager/overview.rst

 --------

 libEnsemble comes with built-in resource management.
-This entails the :ref:`detection of available resources<resource_detection>` (e.g., nodelists and core counts), and the allocation of resources to workers.
+This entails the :ref:`detection of available resources<resource_detection>` (e.g. nodelists, core counts and GPUs), and the allocation of resources to workers.

 By default, the provisioned resources are divided by the number of workers. libEnsemble's :doc:`MPI Executor<../executor/mpi_executor>` is aware of